byþ frofur. fira gehwylcum.

 Seen and spoken of, until hereafter he and his bounty eastward

-Departed over the waves, his chariot ran after;
+Departed over the waves, his wagon ran after;

 Thus the hardy ones named the hero.

 byþ ofer leof æghwylcum men.

 gif he mot ðær. rihtes and gerysena on